Lone-Star-CyFair/Lone-Star-CyFair.github.io/articles/intro/index2.md

 	else:
 		print("Welcome " + name + "!")
 	print("How are you doing?")
 <figcaption>The "#" character means that anything after is a comment.
-Comments are ignored by the program.</figcaption>
+Comments are ignored by Python.</figcaption>

 I assume there are some questions going through your head.
 What's `int` and what does it do?
 Why do we use `==` to compare things?
 If the if statement still seems like magic, then don't worry, all these questions will be covered next article, when we go over data types.
 For now, I recommend you simply focus on the patterns.